iDebugAll/nextbox-ui-plugin/README.md

 You can switch between vertical and horizontal layers sort order back and forth.
 Default is vertical.
 2. Directly via /plugins/nextbox-ui/site_topology/{site_id}.
 This is helpful in case if you need an embedded topology frame on some of your side resources.
 <br/>

+### Required Netbox User Permissions
+The Plugin requires the following user permissions in order to access topology view:

+  - dcim | site   | Can read site
+  - dcim | device | Can view device
+  - dcim | cable  | Can view cable